Aliasing in Near-Field Array Ambiguity Functions: a Spatial Frequency-Domain Framework: Introduction

 In the current paper, the imaginary unit is $j = \sqrt{-1}$ and $\cel$ is the speed of light.
 The operator $\otimes$ denotes the convolution product.
 The symbol $\seppar$ separating inputs in functions, as $f(x \seppar y)$, indicates its functional dependence on the variable $x$ and parameterization by $y$.
 Bold lowercase letters denote vectors, and caligraphic-style uppercase letters, like $\mathcal P$, are sets.
 The notations and $\|\bs a\|$ and $\angle \bs a$ respectively are the $\ell_2$-norm and the angle of the vector $\bs a$.
 Given the vector $\bs a$ and the scalar factor $b$, the set $b \cdot \mathcal P + \bs a$ is identical to $\mathcal P$ but rescaled by $b$ and translated by $\bs a$.

-\section{System model}
+\subsection{System Model}

-The content of this paper is formulated for a canonical uplink scenario where a static \gls{ue}, located in $\sourceloc$, transmits a unit-energy baseband signal $\sigtx(t)$ modulated around the carrier having a frequency $\sourcecarrier$.
-As illustrated in Figure~\ref{fig:scenario-standard}, the transmitted signal is captured by an \gls{xla}.
-The antennas are located in the grid $\antgrid$ that discretizes the continuous-space domain $\antdomain$. \rev{Note that our system model allows $\antgrid$ to represent \emph{any} discrete subset of $\antdomain$, and is therefore not restricted to uniform planar grids.} This array aims to perform network-based positioning, given a source location $\sourceloc$, \emph{known} to be taken from an \emph{operating domain} $\sourcedomain \subseteq \bb R^\ndim$.
+The content of this paper is formulated for a canonical uplink scenario in which a static \gls{ue}, located in $\sourceloc$, transmits a unit-energy baseband signal $\sigtx(t)$ modulated \rev{onto a carrier with} frequency $\sourcecarrier$.
+As illustrated in Figure~\ref{fig:scenario-standard}, the transmitted signal is \rev{received} by an \gls{xla}.
+The antennas are located on the grid $\antgrid$ that discretizes the continuous-space domain $\antdomain$.
+Note that our system model allows $\antgrid$ to represent \emph{any} discrete subset of $\antdomain$, and is therefore not restricted to uniform planar grids. \rev{The receiver performs network-based positioning, assuming that the source location $\sourceloc$ belongs to an \emph{operating domain} $\sourcedomain \subseteq \bb R^\ndim$.}